samrod/disney/README.md

 ## Notes
 * Tested on Google Chrome only.
-* As a real production app, this would be built with a frontend framework and include test coverage.
+* As a real production app, this would be built with a frontend framework and include test coverage and GitHub CI/CD workflows.

 ## Installation
    ```bash